 CABG is the most common type of open-heart surgery in the United States.
 Doctors called cardiothoracic (KAR-de-o-tho-RAS-ik) surgeons do this surgery.

 However, CABG isn't the only treatment for CHD.
-Other treatment options include lifestyle changes, medicines, and a procedure called coronary angioplasty (AN-jee-oh-plas-tee).
+Other treatment options include lifestyle changes, medicines, and a procedure called percutaneous coronary intervention (PCI), also known as coronary angioplasty.

-Angioplasty is a nonsurgical procedure that opens blocked or narrow coronary arteries.
-During angioplasty, a stent might be placed in a coronary artery to help keep it open.
+PCI is a nonsurgical procedure that opens blocked or narrow coronary arteries.
+During PCI, a stent might be placed in a coronary artery to help keep it open.
 A stent is a small mesh tube that supports the inner artery wall.

-CABG or angioplasty may be options if you have severe blockages in your large coronary arteries, especially if your heart's pumping action has already grown weak.
+CABG or PCI may be options if you have severe blockages in your large coronary arteries, especially if your heart's pumping action has already grown weak.

-CABG also may be an option if you have blockages in the heart that can't be treated with angioplasty.
+CABG also may be an option if you have blockages in the heart that can't be treated with PCI.
 In this situation, CABG may work better than other types of treatment.

 The goals of CABG may include: